This post may contain affiliate links. Please read my disclosure.

 Let the wok cool and rub a very light layer of oil on the surface before storing.

 Now it's time to have fun with your new wok!
-You can check out any of the Chinese recipes on this site, or some of my wok favorites below:
+You can check out any of the Chinese takeout recipes on this site, or some of my wok favorites below:

 How to Season a Wok